evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor.md

 Neat, huh?

-TODO: ADD LINK TO JBANG

 ## Chat Client

 Of course, we are not done yet.
 We still need to write the client app.
-Luckily that is incredibly short: we only need 3 simple actors here.
+Luckily that is incredibly short: we only need 3 actors.
+To be fair, you may just dedicate one thread per actor and call it a day, but for completeness, let's use the actor system: the result will be quite compact.

+We will define:

 - `serverOut`: an actor that *writes* to the server socket
 - `userIn`: an actor that *reads* the messages from standard input
-- `serverSocketReader`: an actor that *reads* the messages that server re-broadcasts from other clients
+- `serverSocketReader`: an actor that *reads* the messages that the server re-broadcasts from/to other clients

 ![A client connecting to socket, reading messages from standard input, writing to standard output](/assets/actor-2/actor-client.png)

 Notice that, for simplicity, the messages that are written locally are not echoed immediately to screen (as it would usually happen).
 Instead, we will always print to screen whatever comes back from the server.
 Because the server always re-broadcasts *everything* to *everyone*, we will *also* effectively echo whatever the user wrote.

-To be fair, you may just dedicate one thread per actor and call it a day, but for completeness, let's use the actor system: the result will be quite compact.

-### Boilerplate

 Let's start with the "envelope" with a few utilities: